henningte/ir/README.md

 4.  interpolating (resampling, linearly).
 5.  replacing selected parts of a spectrum by a straight line.
 6.  averaging spectra within specified groups.
-7.  normalising spectra:
+7.  normalizing spectra:
       - to the maximum intensity
       - to the intensity at a specific x value
-      - so that all itensity values sum to 1.
+      - so that all intensity values sum to 1.
 8.  smoothing:
       - Savitzky-Golay smoothing
       - Fourier smoothing.
+9.  computing derivatives of spectra using Savitzky-Golay smoothing.

 ### How to install